Banana Slugs Mating

 • 32-Gal (120L)

 • Suitable for up to two adults, as they engage in courtship upon most encounters with their conspecifics.
-Courtship can be stressful, and with two adults it occurred almost daily in this enclosure.
+Courtship can be stressful, and with two adults it occurred almost daily within this confine.

 Substrate